Come Away, Death (novel)

 Come Away, Death is a 1937 mystery detective novel by the British writer Gladys Mitchell.
-It is the eight in her long-running series featuring the psychoanalyst and amateur detective Mrs Bradley.
+It is the eighth in her long-running series featuring the psychoanalyst and amateur detective Mrs Bradley.
 Although the plot revolves around Greek Mythology, the title is taken from a line from Shakespeare's Twelfth Night.
 It was followed by a loose sequel Lament for Leto in 1971.

 Synopsis

 Keen to rediscover the secret of the Eleusinian Mysteries, archaeologist Sir Rudri Hopkinson plans to recreate the traditional rituals in Greece and summon the ancient gods.
-However from the beginning a series of strange incidents mar the expedition, ultimately ending in murder.
+A series of strange incidents mar the expedition, ultimately ending in murder.